tgstation/tgstation/code/datums/ai/making_your_ai.md

 This is a step by step guide for making an AI Controller for your atom.
 It teaches the basics of each part of an AI Controller so the target for this guide is someone who doesn't know anything about Controllers and wants to hop in.

+### Note on examples used

+At the moment the quality of ai datums has some dubious quality all around the place, and I wanted to show the best examples.
+So while I walk through this with the basic cow ai as an example, I do swap to other datums involving items, generic instrument planning, and some other stuff to help explain singular concepts.
+I make it clear later in the guide when I'm getting back to following along with filling out the cow ai, so watch out for that.

 ## Starting out

 We're simply starting out with our definition of what we're modifying.
 Any atom can have an ai controller.